SakethGoljana/AI-Safety-Incident-Dashboard/README.md

 Welcome to the **AI Safety Incident Dashboard**, a cutting-edge, visually stunning, and highly interactive web application designed to revolutionize how organizations monitor, analyze, and manage AI-related safety incidents.
 Built with a focus on accessibility, performance, and user customization, this dashboard empowers AI developers, safety researchers, and compliance teams to track incidents, uncover insights, and drive safer AI deployments.
 With a sleek, modern interface inspired by the refined `style.css`, this tool combines elegance with functionality to deliver an unparalleled user experience.

+## Live Demo

+You can check out the live version of this project at: [Dashboard]([https://your-deployed-link.com](https://sakethgoljana.github.io/AI-Safety-Incident-Dashboard/))

 ---

 ## 🌟 Why Choose the AI Safety Incident Dashboard?